Naereen/web-sphinx/trademarks.rst

  * JDownloader, as the best Youtube downloader, even if it is written in Java...
  * Cover Thumbnailer and Nautilus Terminal plug-ins for Nautilus,
  * Arandr and ArandrAuto to handle multi screens on Ubuntu,
+ * HeVeA, as a powerfull LaTeX to HTML convertion tool,
  * and many others...

 .. include:: .bottom.en.rst